-- The partnership between teachers and parents, so that our children feel secure at school develop a sense of well-being and achievement; - The understanding that teachers have on how children develop and learn, and how this affects their teaching; - The range of approaches used that provide first-hand experiences, give clear explanations, make appropriate interventions and extend and develop play and talk or other means of communication; - The carefully planned curriculum that helps children work towards the Early Learning Goals throughout EYFS; - The provision for children to take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities; - The encouragement for children to communicate and talk about their learning, and to develop independence and self management; - The support for learning with appropriate and accessible indoor and outdoor space, facilities and equipment; - The identification of the progress and future learning needs of children through observations, which are shared with parents; - The good relationships between our school and the settings that our children experience prior to joining our school.
+- The partnership between teachers and parents, so that our children feel secure at school develop a sense of well-being and achievement; - The understanding that teachers have a knowledge on how children develop and learn, and how this affects their teaching; - The range of approaches used that provide first-hand experiences, give clear explanations, make appropriate interventions and extend and develop play and talk or other means of communication; - A carefully planned curriculum that is rich and balanced, showing progression of skills over the year. - A curriculum that helps a child's learning to become secure, building on specific elements that a child may require. - The provision for children to take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities; - The encouragement for children to communicate and talk about their learning, and to develop independence and self-management; - The support for learning with appropriate and accessible indoor and outdoor space, facilities and equipment; - The identification of the progress and future learning needs of children through observations, which are shared with parents; - The good relationships between our school and the settings that our children experience prior to joining our school.